About Foxy Fossils

-Foxy Fossils creates elegant fossil jewelry for men and women featuring authentic prehistoric fossils dating back millions of years and found by Foxy Fossils in Charleston, SC.
-Casey Garvin is the Founder, Finder, and Designer of Foxy Fossils and has been an avid fossil hunter and collector for much of her life.
+Foxy Fossils creates elegant fossil jewelry for men and women that feature authentic prehistoric fossils dating back millions of years.
+An avid fossil hunter for much of her life, Casey Garvin is the Founder, Finder, and Designer of Foxy Fossils.
 Growing up on the southeast coast, Casey has spent countless hours exploring the marshes, creeks, and beaches that has led to an astounding collection of shells, fossils, and other gifts from nature.
-Having a background in speech-language pathology, she used her skill set to research and identify the various fossils she collected as well as joining a paleontological society in Charleston, SC.
+Using her background in speech-language pathology, she used her skill set to research and identify the various fossils and even go on to become a paleontological society member here in Charleston, SC.

 Founder - Finder - Designer